Market Beliefs about Open vs. Closed AI: Background

 \section{Background}

-Openness has been a key point of contention in the development of general AI models.
+Openness has been a point of contention in the development of general AI models.
 On OpenAI's founding in 2015, the organization said it would encourage its researchers to publish code, and it would share any patents with the world.
 Its first LLM, GPT-1, was released openly, with code and model weights freely available.
 However, as it developed larger and more capable models, the organization described concerns that the models would be powerful enough to do harm, such as conduct destabilizing influence campaigns.
-OpenAI released GPT-2 in stages, describing in a blog post concern that the technology could be used for harm.
-OpenAI initially released only a smaller, less capable version of the model, and only later released a larger version.
+OpenAI released GPT-2 in stages: first an initial smaller, less capable version of the model, and only later the full version.
 However, with GPT-3 and beyond, the organization and much of the industry kept the weights of models closed and training procedures secret.

-Some observers and model creators warned that opening these more capable models would allow rogue actors to develop bioweapons and could risk existential harms.
-Particular concerns are that open weight models can be customized to remove safeguards, or may have vulnerabilities that cannot be repaired centrally.
-But other observers of the industry noted that the shift to secrecy coincided with the development of models that were economically useful, and that if models were kept secret, a large share of the value they generated might accrue to their creators.
+Some observers and closed model creators warned that open weight models can be customized to remove safeguards, or may have vulnerabilities that cannot be repaired centrally.
+Eliezer Yudkowsky, a commentator concerned about the risks of AI, said `open sourcing, you know, that's just sheer catastrophe' \citep{lexteam_368_2023}.
+(Many commentators use the term open source rather than open weight, but most open models provide only the final estimated weights, not the data or source code used to create them.)
+Ilya Sutskever, a co-founder and former chief scientist at OpenAI said, `I fully expect that in a few years it’s going to be completely obvious to everyone that open-sourcing AI is just not wise.'
+But other observers of the industry noted that the shift to secrecy coincided with the development of models that were economically useful, and that if models were kept secret, more of the value they generated might accrue to their creators.